normandy14/duoTerminal/README.md

 pipenv run python3 app.py
 ```

-You will be presented with a menu such as the following, when you run the program successfully
+You will be presented with a menu such as the following, when you run the program successfully:

 ```
 welcome to duo terminal: review duolingo words on your terminal